stepsecurity-poc/stepsecurity-poc-workflow-run-policies/README.md

 ### 4. Secret Exfiltration Policy

 The secret exfiltration policy blocks secret access on **non-default branches** unless the workflow **matches the default branch** or has **explicit approval**.
-This test workflow dumps all secrets using `toJSON(secrets)` and uploads them as an artifact to simulate a secret-exfiltration attack.
-It requires you run this workflow on a new, non-default branch.
+This test workflow dumps all secrets using `toJSON(secrets)` and uploads them as an artifact to simulate a secret-exfiltration attack. **This workflow must run on non-default branch**.

 * Create a Workflow Run Policy on app.stepsecurity.io under **Workflow Run Policies → Policies → Create Policy**
 * Ensure the policy is set as a **Secret Exfiltration Policy** and apply to your repository
-* **Create a new branch** that contains the [secret-exfiltration-workflow.yml](https://github.com/stepsecurity-poc/stepsecurity-poc-workflow-run-policies/blob/main/.github/workflows/secret-exfiltration.yml).
-You can also open a PR to see the PR comment context
+* **Create a new branch** OR if you have forked the repository to test, the secret-exfiltration-branch contains the [secret-exfiltration-workflow.yml](https://github.com/stepsecurity-poc/stepsecurity-poc-workflow-run-policies/blob/main/.github/workflows/secret-exfiltration.yml).
 * **From the new branch**, make a dummy commit (add a space to any file and commit) to trigger the workflow.
+You can also open a PR to see the PR comment context.
 This simulates a workflow in a non-default branch that attempts to access repository secrets

  ## Observing Results